CommitThis/aero15x-fand/README.md

 Although using an index into an array has an advantage, the whole instance can be copied without side-effects.
 If you were to use a pointer or `std::reference_wrapper` and the thing is copied, what should the pointer to the thing be?
-An index into a list could be also used but lookups are done in linear time (not that it matters for like 5 entries...).
+An index into a list could be also used but lookups are then done in linear time as opposed to constant time (not that it matters for like 5 entries...).

 The initial state is max; this will eventually settle to the correct state.
 It is better to take a cautious approach when starting; if the system is already